cmauri75/TwelveFactorApp/README.md

    3. Asynchronous communication
    4. Stateless
 7. Port binding: export service to external world via port-binding, so a service can be scaled via different multiple ports.
 8. Concurrency: system guarantee scalability via process instead of thread.
 An orchestrator is needed like kubernetes or docker swarm.
+Portainer also is involved.
 9. Disposability: code must be ready to die with no side-effects.
 Fast startup & gracefully shutdown.
 Health and readiness are related to this principle.
 10. Dev/prod parity: dev and prod should be exactly same env.
 Developer should deploy: devops base
 11. Logs: It regards observability.
 Logs should be stored outside container, so other tool will take care of collecting and searching.
 A good practice is to treat logs as "flow", winston do it in javascript.
+12. Admin processes.
+Maintenance tasks should be inside app, for example db migration or runtime shell.
+Task must be secured.

 ## Curiosity
 node_modules in dockerignore is used in order to avoid sending the dir to docker_daemon